- Services for Children and Teens of School Age

 Group activities during the academic year

-Group activities are held from September to June, once per week (weekday evenings or during the day on weekends).
+Group activities are held from September to June (weekday evenings or during the day on weekends).

-Registration for group activities is held in August for the September to June period.
+Registration for group activities is held in August, November and March.

 Day camps are held Monday to Thursday during the summer period , from the beginning of July to mid-August.